 I certify that the Statement of Accounts presents a true and fair view of the financial position as at the 31 March 2023 and the income and expenditure for the year ended 31 March 2023.
 The unaudited draft accounts were authorised for issue on 25 July 2023.
-These will then be audited and presented at a meeting of the Council, expected to be in December 2023.
+These were audited and approved at a meeting of the Council on 19th December 2023.

-Rob Powell

-Executive Director for Resources
+Rob Powell Executive Director for Resources

-Date: 25th July 2023
+Date: 25th January 2024